 How To Make Kaiser Rolls

-To make these fabulous kaiser rolls, start your yeast in a large mixing bowl or the bowl of your stand mixer by combining a half cup of the warm water (110-115 ºF / 44 ºC), 2 packages or 1 Tbsp active dry yeast, and 1 Tbsp of the sugar.
+To make these fabulous kaiser rolls, start your yeast in a large mixing bowl or the bowl of your stand mixer by combining a half cup of the warm water (110-115 ºF / 44 ºC), 2 packages or 1 tablespoon active dry yeast, and 1 tablespoon of the sugar.

 Allow the yeast to activate for 5-10 minutes, or until nice and frothy.